WRXinYue/ocean-hub/src/docs/api/streaming/index.md

 # Streaming API

 ::: tip
-You should read the [Misskey API documentation](../index.md) first.
+You should read the [Ocean API documentation](../index.md) first.
 :::

 The streaming API provides real-time information (e.g., new posts in the timeline, reactions, followers, etc.) and various other operations.

 ## Connecting to the stream.

-To use the streaming API, you have to connect to the Misskey server using **websocket**.
+To use the streaming API, you have to connect to the Ocean server using **websocket**.

 The websocket URL looks like this: